 Between the crash of Long Island’s housing market in 2008, and a lack of cheap vacant land, Long Island’s real estate development community had to become more creative when it came to building in the region.

 From the ashes of the single-family housing market, a multifamily building-boom arose giving developers and smart growth advocates almost moral sense of purpose.
 They were no longer mere builders, but harbingers of a new type of economic growth that was smarter, greener and cleaner.
-The goal was to not only reinvent the notion of living on Long Island, but the creators of a more advanced, walkable form of suburbia.
+The goal was to not only reinvent the notion of living on Long Island, but the creation of a more advanced, walkable form of suburbia.

 The principal driver behind these denser developments was a nearby connectivity to the Long Island Railroad, and the promise that Long Islanders will take advantage of their newfound proximity to transit.
 As important as sewers are to the creation of rental apartments, linkage to the train is a close second.